-After over 50 years of collecting art during their extensive travels throughout the Arab world, my father asked me to organize his and my late mother’s now massive collection and share it with the world, but especially the people and children of the Arab world.
+After over 50 years of collecting art during their extensive travels throughout the Arab world, my late father asked me to organize his and my late mother’s now massive collection and share it with the world, but especially the people and children of the Arab world.
 The responsibility of institutionalizing their collection was now mine.
 My mother and father both loved the arts in all its forms, so it is appropriate that this institution for Arab art and culture bares their names.

 The Ramzi and Saeda Dalloul Art Foundation (DAF) is a Beirut-based visual arts institution dedicated to making modern and contemporary Arab art accessible to local and international audiences through archiving, exhibitions, education, publications, public programs, and research.
 Its aim is to preserve and disseminate its permanent collection which includes works in drawing, installation, mixed-media, painting, photography, ceramics, and sculpture.